-Buena Vista Palace Hotel & Spa at Walt Disney World’s Disney Springs is a hidden gem of a hotel.
+The Hilton Orlando Buena Vista Palace at Walt Disney World’s Disney Springs is a hidden gem of a hotel.
 This review covers my recent stay at the hotel, featuring photos of rooms and hotel amenities.
-While Buena Vista Palace dates back to the Lake Buena Vista Shopping Village days of Walt Disney World, making it a “Vacation Kingdom of the World” relic, it most certainly is no longer a “relic,” with recent refurbishments making it one of the trendier hotels in all of Walt Disney World.
+Buena Vista Palace dates back to the Lake Buena Vista Shopping Village days of Walt Disney World, making it a “Vacation Kingdom of the World” relic.
+Despite its age, the hotel is most certainly not a “relic,” with recent refurbishments making it one of the nicer hotels in all of Walt Disney World.

 This is undoubtedly a shocking proclamation given that the hotel is “only” a third party hotel official partner hotel near Disney Springs.
 There are numerous Disney Deluxe hotels that cost exponentially more and should be trendier, but I think it’s a fair statement.
 Moreso in terms of the rooms, which feel modern and well-designed, than in the common areas, which feel mixed in terms of age.